BDC Hamburger Icon

 Did You Know?Did you know

-There are four specific types of tension points, according to Williams: workarounds, values, inertia, and shoulds vs. wants.
+According to Williams, there are four types of tension points: workarounds, values, inertia, and shoulds versus wants.

 Consolidated power

 An industry or market that is dominated by a few companies is the perfect space for disruption.
 Due to the imbalance of power within the industry, it may seem difficult to break through the power structure and disrupt it.
-However, startups often can work faster, adopt more efficient technologies into their processes, and develop innovative products or services quicker than the businesses at the top.
+However, startups often can work faster, adopt more efficient technologies into their processes, and develop innovative products or services more quickly than the businesses at the top.
 They can find space to move up in the industry and begin to shake things up, causing the dominating companies to either shift or crumble.
-[Related article: At What Point Are You No Longer a Startup?]

 Outdated technology

-Since technology is constantly evolving, industries must stay on top of technological changes and implement the latest tools – or risk disruption.
-Since a lot of massive companies use complex systems, it can be hard for them to transition to new tech quickly.
-This is what makes those businesses the perfect target for disruption: There’s a chance for others to come in and give customers easier access to products and services that benefit them.
-For example, enterprises ready to shake things up might implement mobile apps, self-service options and other innovations that use newer technology, appearing on the cutting-edge to consumers.
+Because technology is constantly evolving, industries must stay on top of technological changes and implement the latest tools — or risk disruption.
+A lot of massive companies use complex systems, so it can be hard for them to transition to new tech quickly.
+This is what makes those businesses perfect targets for disruption: There’s a chance for others to give customers easier access to products and services that benefit them.
+For example, businesses that are ready to shake things up might implement mobile apps, self-service options and other innovations that use newer technology.

 Industries being disrupted